SUSE/azure-resource-manager-sap-solution-templates/README.md

 To view the JSON syntax for resources types, see [Define resources in Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/templates/).

 ## Future Development ideas
-. on the HA setup deploy the pacemaker infrastructure . add Azure files for uploading SAP media
+* on the HA setup deploy the pacemaker infrastructure
-. install SAP HANA directly from the workflow if SAP media are present
+* add Azure files for uploading SAP media

-## Licence
+* install SAP HANA directly from the workflow if SAP media are present

 ## Contribution
 If you would like to contribute, please fork this repository and *send pull requests*.